...

 About Vercel

 Vercel is a leading frontend cloud platform that simplifies web application deployment for developers and enterprises alike.
-Founded in 2015 and originally known as ZEIT, Vercel has transformed the way modern JavaScript applications are built and deployed, particularly through its flagship product, Next.js.
-This open-source React framework has become the standard for creating high-performance web applications, enabling seamless server-side rendering and built-in routing.
-With a robust customer base that includes major players like OpenAI and Under Armour, Vercel has achieved impressive growth, reaching an estimated $200 million in annual recurring revenue by May 2025.
+Founded in 2015 and originally known as ZEIT, Vercel rebranded in 2020 and has since revolutionized the way modern JavaScript applications are built and deployed.
+Its flagship product, Next.js, is a powerful React framework that enables developers to create high-performance applications with features like server-side rendering and built-in routing.
+Vercel's innovative approach allows users to push code to Git, automatically handling the complexities of building, deploying, and scaling applications globally.

 News